Learn what’s new or changed for TrueSight Automation Console, including new features, urgent issues, documentation updates, and fixes or patches.

 For using PKI authentication, your TrueSight Server Automation version must be 21.02.

-For more information about using PKI while logging on to TrueSight Automation Console, see Logging in.
+For more information about using PKI while logging on to TrueSight Automation Console, see Accessing and navigating the interface for using with TrueSight Server Automation.

 Support for BMC Remedy Single Sign-On